Student Note-taker Information

 Interested in being a volunteer note-taker?

 Thank you for your interest in being a volunteer note-taker.
-Please listen for an announcement or watch for an email or blackboard post from your professor regarding being a note-taker.
+Please listen for an announcement or watch for an email or Canvas post from your professors regarding being a note-taker.
 We only need note-takers for classes in which a student who is using the note-taking accommodation is registered.
 Therefore, not every class will require a volunteer note-taker.

 Thank you for assisting Services for Students with Disabilities to obtain a volunteer note-taker for one or more of your classes.
 Note-takers should be obtained as soon as possible after the notification is presented to you by the SSD student.